roopen/Local-AI-Agent/readme.md

 ## Requirements

 - Windows or Linux OS
-- [LM Studio](https://lmstudio.ai/) running with an OpenAI-compliant local API (currently hardcoded to use gemma-3-27b-it-abliterated model)
+- [LM Studio](https://lmstudio.ai/) running with an OpenAI-compliant local API
 - Internet access (application will not work if blocked by Firewall)

 ## Installation